What's On: Local events and roadtrips

 Keith Diesel and Dirt Derby, the Last Rev

-Saturday, March 25, Keith Showgrounds hosts the final Derby, starts early morning and live music playing until midnight, $50pp, children $15pp and children under five enter free, family tickets available, all through Ticketbo.
+Saturday, March 25, Keith Showgrounds hosts the final Derby, starts early morning and live music playing until midnight, featuring jetboats, tractors, trucks, cars and sideshow alley, $50pp, children $15pp and children under five enter free, family tickets available, all through Ticketbo.

 Sign up for our newsletter to stay up to date.